top of page

 It ain't over until it's over

-The legendary wordsmith Yogi Berra was a player and coach who mastered the art of "coach speak".
-Yogi Berra's famous phrase, "It ain't over 'til it's over," was first uttered in July 1973 when he was managing the New York Mets.
+The legendary wordsmith Yogi Berra, a figure celebrated not only for his remarkable skills as a player but also for his insightful coaching, truly perfected the art of "coach speak."
+His renowned phrase, "It ain't over 'til it's over," was first declared in July 1973 while he was managing the New York Mets, a team that was facing significant challenges at the time.

-Perseverance is illustrated in many places in the Bible; however, it is subtly illustrated in Mark Chapter 2.
-This is the event whereby Jesus forgives the sins of and heals a Paralyzed Man that was thrust upon him by being lowered through a roof.
+Perseverance, a theme that resonates deeply within various narratives, is depicted in many places in the Bible; however, it is subtly illustrated in Mark Chapter 2.
+This particular chapter recounts the event where Jesus forgives the sins of and heals a paralyzed man who was lowered through a roof to meet Him.
+The story serves as a profound metaphor for faith, determination, and the lengths to which individuals will go to seek healing and redemption.

-Our faith needs to emulate the passion and determination of the four stretcher bearers who sought Jesus.
-We too need to seek him with the same fortitude.
-Ultimately, it is God who is in control of everything and the more we seek Him and bend our will to His the more peace we will have navigating our time on earth.
+Our faith should mirror the passion and determination of the four stretcher bearers who sought Jesus.
+We too need to seek Him with the same resolve and commitment, understanding that our journey may be fraught with challenges, yet it is within those challenges that our character is forged.
+Ultimately, God is in control of everything, and the more we seek Him and align our will with His, the more peace we will find as we navigate our time on earth, regardless of the circumstances we face.

-As another season draws to a close, my prayer is that our athletes will look back upon the obstacles and setbacks and recognize they have played an integral role in making us the team we are heading into the playoff.
-I pray they will praise God and see his hand on all that we do.
+As another season draws to a close, my prayer is that our athletes will take a moment to reflect on the obstacles and setbacks they have encountered along the way.
+I hope they recognize that these experiences have played a crucial role in shaping us into the cohesive team we are heading into the playoffs.
+I pray they will find the strength to praise God and see His hand in all that we do, understanding that every challenge faced has brought us closer together and prepared us for the journey ahead.

 bottom of page